unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | 1d6 >= 3 | Success |
 | 1d6 < 3  | Failure |

+#### Regenerating Countermeasures

+When a Unit is [Refreshed](#refresh) it replenishes its Countermeasure Tokens so that it has a number equal to its CM stat.

 # Reaction Engagements

 Units controlled by a non-active player that have not activated this round (or have an Overwatch Token), have a chance